Element X: A Strategic Redesign for Sovereign-Grade Communication

 Good team dynamic = good product

 In small teams, with hard deadlines, things will go wrong.
 I learnt how to use humour and conversations outside work to form personal connections to help pick everyone up when they were down.
-This directly impacted the quality of the product we were shipping.

 It was challenging to make decisions for the design system and the product simultaneously.
 If I could go back, I would have spent more time defining the system before starting to work on the complete product redesign.